Amsterdam/signals-frontend/docs/adr/0003-graphql-layer-between-backend-frontend.md

 # Notes

 - We should be careful with caching strategies and be sure we won't cache sensitive data
-- As suggested by Roy we should take a look to DataLoader when this POC has been implemented:
+- As suggested we should take a look to DataLoader when this POC has been implemented:
   [https://github.com/graphql/dataloader](GraphQL DataLoader)